Abundant Acres Growers

 Southern Gardeners' Collection

-PLEASE READ THE ORDERING INFORMATION CAREFULLY prior to placing your order.
+ORDERING INFORMATION CAREFULLY prior to placing your order.

 Since early shipping is the point of these offerings, items ordered elsewhere on the site will usually have to be shipped separately, and an additional shipping charge will apply.
 (Sweet potatoes may be combined with Southern Collection orders, however, and will be shipped separately several weeks later.)
+Available starting early March.

 Southern gardeners have different needs from those in the rest of the country.
 Their plants must withstand scorching heat, intense humidity, and greater liklihood of pests and diseases.
 Summers in the South are often too intense for tomatoes, peppers, and eggplants: gardeners there frequently start an early planting in late February or early March, in an effort to get a crop before summer shuts the plants down.
 Many Southern growers like to plant again in late summer when the worst heat has passed, for harvest into the autumn, and we'll offer a few varieties for the autumn garden as well.
-Ordering for fall plants begins in June.
+Ordering for fall plants begins in June-email us for details.

 We have compiled the following list of varieties for spring planting for our friends in the Deep South.
 We've attempted to identify varieties that are well adapted to intense heat and humidity.
 All are open-pollinated, non-hybrid, non-GMO varieties.
-Most are either products of old-school Southern university breeding programs, or they are local Southern heirlooms.
+Most are either products of old-school Southern university breeding programs, the rest are local Southern heirlooms.
 Either way they have a good prospect of yielding in the intense conditions found nowhere else in the nation.

 TOMATOES

-Arkansas Traveler (Pink) $3.00 Sorry, sold out for Southern shipping dates
+Arkansas Traveler (Pink) $3.00

 76-90 days - Indeterminate, slicing.
 Properly known as "Traveler" but more widely known as listed here.
 This is a variety with a dubious history, having been released in 1971 by Joe McFerran of the University of Arkansas Horticulture Department, which makes it not quite an heirloom to some, according to a UA publication.
 Other aficionados as stoutly maintain that the variety was released by UA, but over one hundred years ago!
 We don't know for sure as we weren't there in any case, but here's what we're sure of: Crack resistant, blemish-free, nearly spherical fruits are 8 to 16 ounces.
 Rose pink-to-red tomatoes have superior flavor.
 Large vines (to 7 feet) are productive, moderately disease resistant and really take the heat and humidity!
 A Southern favorite, and indispensible in gardens here in Southern Missouri as well.

-Atkinson (Red)
+Atkinson (Red) $3.00 Southern Collection exclusive

 75 days - Indeterminate.
 Bred by Auburn University, Auburn, Alabama and originally carried by Corneli Seed Co. of St. Louis, this Southern variety can grow up to 1 pound.
 It has a small core and meaty flesh.
 Green shouldered.
 Has good resistance to nematodes and fusarium wilt.

-Bonny Best (Red)
+Bonny Best (Red) $3.00 Southern Collection exclusive

 75 days - Indeterminate.
 Introduced in 1908 by the Bonny Plant Farm in Union Spring, Alabama; this fine all-purpose variety does well in the South.
 The fruit is medium-sized and very meaty, with few seeds.
 While a wonderful table variety, this tomato is excellent for canning.

-Cherokee Purple (Black)
+Cherokee Purple (Black) $3.00

 80 days - Indeterminate.
 A favorite with everyone.
 This large purple tomato is juicy and sweet-flavored but with just enough acid for a complex, smokey flavor.
 An old Cherokee Indian variety from the 1800's.